srsajjad/firebase-react-todo/README.md

 # fireactbase

-## firebase react crud with firebase local authentication
+## crud with firebase local authentication and react